Charles Peters

-Charles Peters (born December 22, 1926) is an American journalist, editor, and author.
+Charles Given Peters Jr. (December 22, 1926 – November 23, 2023) was an American journalist, editor, and author.
 He was the founder and editor-in-chief of the Washington Monthly magazine and the author of We Do Our Part: Toward A Fairer and More Equal America (Random House, 2017).
-Writing in The New York Times, Jonathan Martin called the book a “well timed … cri de coeur” and “a desperate plea to his country and party to resist the temptations of greed, materialism and elitism.”
+Writing in The New York Times, Jonathan Martin called the book a "well timed … cri de coeur" and "a desperate plea to his country and party to resist the temptations of greed, materialism and elitism."

 Early life and education

-Charles Peters was born in December 1926 in Charleston, West Virginia.
+Charles Given Peters Jr. was born in December 1926 in Charleston, West Virginia.
 He attended public schools, graduating from Charleston High School in 1944.
 He enlisted in the U.S. Army in 1944, serving at Ohio University, Camp Atterbury in Indiana, and Fort McClellan, Alabama, where an injury in a training accident resulted in his being in Army hospitals for several months, and his discharge from the Army in 1946.

 In 1946, he went to New York City to enter Columbia College.
 After receiving his BA in 1949, he entered graduate school at Columbia and received his MA. in 1951.
 In 1952–53, he worked for the J. Walter Thompson advertising agency in New York.
-During the summers from 1946 through 1954, he performed various backstage roles at summer theaters in Boylston, Massachusetts, Bucks County, Pennsylvania, and Newport, Rhode Island, and had his own repertory company in Charleston, West Virginia.
+During the summers from 1946 through 1954, he performed various backstage roles at summer theaters in Boylston, Massachusetts; Bucks County, Pennsylvania, and Newport, Rhode Island.
+He had his own repertory company in Charleston, West Virginia.

 Peters entered the University of Virginia School of Law in 1954.
 He was named to the editorial board of the Virginia Law Review in 1955, serving until his graduation with a JD in 1957.

 Early career

-After law school, he married Elizabeth Hubbell, a former ballet dancer who had attended Vassar College, and returned to Charleston to practice law with his father's firm, Peters, Merricks, Leslie and Mohler.
+Peters returned to Charleston to practice law with his father's firm, Peters, Merricks, Leslie and Mohler.
 His practice included libel, criminal defense, corporate and labor law, as well as representing plaintiffs and defendants in civil trials.

 In 1959, he was named chief staff officer of the Judiciary Committee of the West Virginia House of Delegates, and in 1960, he was elected a member of the House.
 In 1960, he also managed the primary and general election campaigns in Kanawha County for presidential candidate John F. Kennedy.
 After serving in the 1961 session of the legislature, he went to Washington, D.C., to help start the Peace Corps.
-After returning to serve in the 1962 legislative session, he was named the Peace Corps’ director of evaluation, a position that required him to report on the performance of the agency's programs overseas and on how they could be improved.
+After returning to serve in the 1962 legislative session, he was named the Peace Corps' director of evaluation, a position that required him to report on the performance of the agency's programs overseas and on how they could be improved.